 Outline of Ngāi Tahu/Papatipu Rūnanga involvement.

-Statement of support for your application i.e. a letter of endorsement from a Ngāi Tahu member or Ngāi Tahu associated group who can attest to your suitability for a Kā Pūtea Scholarship.
+Statement of support for your application i.e. a letter from a Ngāi Tahu member or Ngāi Tahu associated group who can attest to your suitability for a Kā Pūtea Scholarship.

 NB: Supporting documentation must be verified copies of originals.

 Kā Pūtea Scholarships are pro-rata, meaning that the overall amount awarded is based on the number of credits that an applicant is enrolled in.
 Applicants must be enrolled in at least 120 credits to receive the amounts aforementioned.

 All efforts will be made by Ngāi Tahu Grants staff to follow-up on any pending applications, however, incomplete applications will not be forwarded to the selection panel.